quintel/documentation/docs/main/dynamic-demand-curve.md

 ### Electric vehicles

-The profiles used for demand of EV's are based on research performed by Movares ([Movares, 2013](#references)).
-The ETM allows selection of three different profiles:
+The ETM uses five different profiles to determine the demand of EV’s based on research performed by Movares (Movares, 2013) and Elaad.
+These five profiles are:

 - Charging at home
 - Charging everywhere
 - Fast charging

-In these profiles weekend days differ from week days.
+- Charging smart (Elaad)
+- Charging regular (Elaad)

+You can use these profiles to adjust the charging behaviour of electric cars.
+In all profiles weekend days are considered differently from weekdays.
+You can find these profiles in the Flexibility section under ‘Net load’> ‘Demand response – electric vehicles’.

 ### Hot water